Pion axioproduction revisited: Abstract

 \section{Abstract}

-In this work, we extend the analysis of the pion axioproduction, $aN \to \pi{N}$, to include the impact of the Roper resonance $N^*(1440)$ together the previously studied $\Delta(1232)$ resonance.
-Our theoretical framework is chiral perturbation theory with explicit resonance fields to account for their respective impacts.
-We find that the Roper resonance also leads to an enhancement of the cross section within its energy range for various axion models.
-This enhancement provided by the Roper maintains stability even when the parameter $\sin^2{\beta}$ of the DFSZ model undergoes variations.
-In contrast, the enhancement given by the $\Delta$ gradually diminishes and finally disappears as $\sin^2{\beta}$ approaches $1$.
-Furthermore, the resonance peaks given by the $\Delta$ are approximately the same in both the KSVZ model and the DFSZ model with $\sin^2{\beta} = \tfrac{1}{2}$, while the resonance peak given by the Roper in the former model is much more pronounced.
+In this work, we extend the analysis of the pion axioproduction, $aN \to \pi{N}$, to include the impact of the Roper resonance $N^*(1440)$ together with the previously studied $\Delta(1232)$ resonance.
+Our theoretical framework is a chiral Lagrangian approach with explicit resonance fields to account for their respective impacts.
+We find that the $N^*(1440)$ also leads to an enhancement of the cross section within its energy range for various axion models.